Aller au contenu

 Urine osmolality + Natriuresis Cause Mechanism + context

-Urinary osmolality > 100 mOsm/kg (concentrated urine) + Natriuresis < 30 mmol/L (kidney conserves Na) True hypovolemia (extrarenal Na loss): diarrhea + vomiting + third-space sequestration + adrenal insufficiency + burns Volume loss → ADH activation → water retention → dilutional hyponatremia + kidney reabsorbs Na (low natriuresis) + treatment: 0.9 NaCl %
+Urine osmolality > 100 mOsm/kg (concentrated urine) + Natriuresis < 30 mmol/L (kidney conserves Na) True hypovolemia (extrarenal Na loss): diarrhea + vomiting + third-spacing + adrenal insufficiency + burns Fluid loss → ADH release → fluid retention → dilutional hyponatremia + kidneys reabsorb Na (low natriuresis) + treatment: 0.9% NaCl 1–3 times daily

-Urinary osmolality > 100 mOsm/kg + Natriuresis > 30 mmol/L (kidney is losing Na) SIADH (Syndrome of Inappropriate Antidiuresis) + adrenal insufficiency + hypothyroidism + thiazide diuretics SIADH = most frequent cause of hyponatremia in hospitals → ADH secreted despite normal or low osmolality → water retention + volume expansion + Na loss in urine + causes of SIADH: bronchial cancer + pneumopathies + medications (SSRIs + carbamazepine + cyclophosphamide + NSAIDs) + neurological (SAH + meningitis + trauma)
+Urinary osmolality > 100 mOsm/kg + Natriuresis > 30 mmol/L (kidney loses Na) SIADH (Syndrome of Inappropriate Antidiuretic Hormone Secretion) + adrenal insufficiency + hypothyroidism + thiazide diuretics SIADH = most frequent cause of hyponatremia in hospital → ADH secreted despite normal or low osmolality → water retention + volume expansion + Na loss in urine + causes of SIADH: bronchial cancer + pneumonias + medications (SSRIs + carbamazepine + cyclophosphamide + NSAIDs) + neurological (SAH + meningitis + trauma)

-Urinary osmolality > 100 mOsm/kg + variable urinary Na + hypervolemia (edema) Heart failure + liver cirrhosis + nephrotic syndrome Reduced circulating effective volume → ADH activation → water retention + increased total Na but low serum Na (dilution) + treatment: sodium and fluid restriction + diuretics
+Urinary osmolarity > 100 mOsm/kg + variable urinary Na + hypervolemia (edema) Heart failure + liver cirrhosis + nephrotic syndrome Reduced circulating effective volume → ADH activation → water retention + increased total sodium but low serum sodium (dilution) + treatment: sodium and fluid restriction + diuretics

 • Mild to moderate symptoms: nausea + headaches + mild confusion + fatigue + irritability + muscle cramps

-• Severe symptoms (hyponatremic encephalopathy - emergency): somnolence + stupor + vomiting + seizures + coma + respiratory arrest + cerebral herniation → natremia generally < 120–125 mmol/L + or sudden drop regardless of absolute value
+• Severe symptoms (hyponatremic encephalopathy — emergency): somnolence + stupor + vomiting + seizures + coma + respiratory arrest + cerebral herniation → usually hyponatremia < 120–125 mmol/L or sudden drop regardless of absolute value

 • Severe symptomatic hyponatremia – urgent correction: sérum salé hypertonique (NaCl 3 %) 150 mL IV en 20 minutes → objectif : augmentation de la natrémie de 4 à 6 mmol/L dans la première heure pour stopper les symptômes cérébraux → puis correction lente à ne pas dépasser 10 à 12 mmol/L par 24 heures (risque de myélinolyse centropontine si correction trop rapide)

-• Central Pontine Myelinolysis (CPM — Osmotic Demyelination Syndrome) irreversible demyelination of the brainstem (pons) if hyponatremia is corrected too rapidly → locked-in syndrome + quadriplegia + dysphagia + encephalopathy → maximal risk factors: hypokalemia + alcoholism + malnutrition + correction > 12 mmol/L/24 h
+• Central Pontine Myelinolysis (CPM — Osmotic Demyelination Syndrome): irreversible demyelination of the brainstem (pons) if correction of chronic hyponatremia is too rapid → locked-in syndrome + quadriplegia + dysphagia + encephalopathy → maximum risk factors: hypokalemia + alcoholism + malnutrition + correction > 12 mmol/L/24 h

 SIADH — Diagnostic Criteria and Treatment

-• Diagnostic criteria for SIADH (Bartter and Schwartz): Hyponatremia (< 136 mmol/L) + low plasma osmolality ( 100 mOsm/kg → urine not maximally diluted) + natriuresis > 30 mmol/L + clinically normal blood volume (no edema + no dehydration) + normal renal, thyroid, and adrenal function
+• Diagnostic Criteria for SIADH (Bartter and Schwartz): Hyponatremialess than 136 mmol/L) + low plasma osmolality (( 100 mOsm/kg → urine not maximally diluted) + natriuresis > 30 mmol/L + clinically normal blood volume (no edema + no dehydration) + normal renal + thyroid + adrenal function

 • Management of asymptomatic or mildly symptomatic chronic SIADH: Water restriction (500–1,000 mL/day) = first-line treatment + treatment of underlying cause + salt + oral urea (0.25–0.5 g/kg/day — increases free water excretion capacity) + or vaptans (tolvaptan — Samsca® + IV conivaptan) → ADH V2 receptor antagonists → selective aquaresis (free water excretion without Na) → very effective + but risk of overly rapid correction → cautious use under close monitoring of natremia